gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 website.
 Surge is one of many "static site hosts" which make it possible to deploy Gatsby sites.

-If you haven't previously installed & setup Surge, open a new terminal window and install their terminal tool:
+If you haven't previously installed & set up Surge, open a new terminal window and install their terminal tool:

 ```bash
 npm install --global surge